10 Best Ways to Optimize City Pages for Local SEO

 Integrate city pages into the website’s navigation (service area drop-down, footer navigation, somewhere).

 Consider using call tracking and contact form tracking for each city page to help gauge their effectiveness.
-Consider adding city-specific coupons or special offers.
+Consider adding city-specific coupons or special offers as well.

 Make it mobile